jpcw/checkpkgaudit/README.rst

 usage
 -------

-This check runs pkg audit over your host and its runnung jails
+This check runs pkg audit over your host and its running jails

 sample outputs :